 Energy advice and worries about paying bills

-If you need to entire self-isolate, a worry for many will be ensuring that they can carry on topping up.
-If you can, you should top up with a higher amount than you usually do.
+If self-isolating: If you can, top up with a higher amount than you usually do.
 If you have a smart meter you can top up online or by using your supplier’s app.
 Many energy companies are contacting customers directly to explain what they are doing to help.
-You can use social media to contact them, see if they have a live chat on their website or call these numbers:

 If you are self-isolating and ask someone else to top up for you it is advised that you: